empira/PDFsharp.IssueSubmissionTemplate/README.md

 1. Execute `.\dev\zip-solution.ps1` to zip the solution
 1. Send us the zip file

+* We prefer to receive files via <https://github.com/empira/PDFsharp/issues>
+* If the zip file contains confidential data, please e-mail to issues[at]pdfsharp.net

 The solution was developed with Visual Studio 2022.
 The .PS1 files in the DEV folder require PowerShell Core 7.0 or higher.

 Note: The PowerShell script files included with this solution are not signed.